SnickerdoodleLabs/Web3-Glossary/COMMON.md

 A [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) is a smart contract program deployed to a blockchain.
 DAOs enable organization members to propose and vote on the execution of rules built into the organization's on-chain protocol in a manner that is fully transparent, auditable, and tamper-resistant.

+## Decentralized Exchange (DEX)

+A decentralized exchange, commonly referred to as a DEX, is a smart contract program deployed to a blockchain that enables owners of fungible tokens to exchange them for other fungible tokens without the need for a third party to facilitate the trade.
+See our tutorial on [DEXs ](tutorials/how-do-i-use-a-dex.md)to learn how to use some of the most popular ones in Web3.

 ## Hot Storage

 The use of software connected to the internet to store your passwords and wallet access information.